octoai/octoAI/README.md

-DISCLAIMER: This project is not related to **https://octo.ai**.
+DISCLAIMER: This project is not related to **https://octoAI**.

-# Octo.ai Quickstart guide
+# octoAI Quickstart guide
 [![Codewake](https://www.codewake.com/badges/ask_question.svg)](https://www.codewake.com/p/octo-ai)

 The analytics hypervisor, an operating system to manage all your analytics needs and licensed under Apache 2.0 License.